-The New York City Department of Health and Mental Hygiene is proposing a new rule that would affect when birth and death records are made available to the public and transferred to the Department of Records and Information Services.
+In 2017 The New York City Department of Health and Mental Hygiene proposed a new rule that would affect when birth and death records are made available to the public and transferred to the Department of Records and Information Services.

 - Submit a comment - register and post an official comment online, or send an email comment.

 - Sign the petition that will accompany our official public comment.

 - Attend the public hearing with the NYG&B on April 23.

 - Share this news: Join us on Facebook Live on Tuesday April 10 at 12:15pm to rally support!

 Read below or click the blue links above to make a difference.

 The full amendment can be read on the NYC Rules website.
 According to the proposal, "The Department is proposing to expand the group of family members who can access birth and death records prior to their public release.
 The proposed group is within a close degree of consanguinity (blood relation) to the individual whose records are sought."

 The list of relatives who can request a death certificate will be expanded to include: